-Very few 2-year-olds and approximately 50% of 3-year olds have attended another early years setting prior to starting at Church Hill or Low Hall Nursery Schools.
+Just under 50% of 2-year-olds and approximately 50% of 3-year olds have attended another early years setting prior to starting at Church Hill or Low Hall Nursery Schools.
 Many of the remainder have never been left without their parent or carer.